jafoulds/database_work_sql/README.md

 ### By Jared Foulds

-These text files contain queries used in a SQL client called "DBeaver" that connected to an Oracle Server.
+These text files contain queries and create table statements used in a SQL client called "DBeaver" that connected to an Oracle Server.